 The 10 facts section on Running Wolf’s Rant has grown in the last few months and has become somewhat popular with readers.
 I truly hope that all who reads this section is finding it interesting.
-Earlier this I featured a photo of the Moscow skyline.
-I have not visited this magnificent city yet, but I would like to one day.
-Today’s topic for this section is Moscow.
-The Facts category is regularly updated on this blog, so watch this space.
-You might also be interested in posts in the Music, Movies, Photography, Babes and Technology categories, which are also regularly updated.
+I have not visited Moscow yet, but I would like to one day.

-- Moscow was established before 1147 AD.
+- The city was established before 1147 AD.
 Yuri Dolgoruki is credited as the founder of the city.

-- Moscow is the largest city in Federal Russia and is the 7th largest city in the world with a population of over 10 million people.
+- It’s the largest city in Federal Russia and is the 7th largest city in the world with a population of over 10 million people.

-- Moscow is situated on the banks of the Moskva River.
+- It’s situated on the banks of the Moskva River.
 49 bridges within the city’s limits cross the river.

-- The Red Square in Moscow was originally a marketplace in the 15th century.
+- The Red Square was originally a marketplace in the 15th century.
 The site was used for May Day parades during the reign of the Soviet regime and also houses Lenin’s mausoleum.

 - Gorky Park, a leisure and amusement park in Moscow stretches for 3 kilometers along the Moskva River was named after Maxim Gorky and was opened in 1928.